knowledge center

 The first thing you should know is that blood in dogs urine and stool can be attributed to many different causes with some causes being serious and life-threatening while others are illnesses that are treatable.

 Parasites or worms are something common in dogs and puppies.
 Most puppies have roundworms and need worming at about five weeks of age.
 They can also have hookworms and other types of parasites.
-Hookworms can also be present in adult dogs causing blood in dogs’ stool.
-The hookworm attaches itself to the lining of the intestines and sucks out the blood for the nourishment it needs to live resulting in blood in dogs’ stool.
+Hookworms can also be present in adult dogs causing blood in stool dog.
+The hookworm attaches itself to the lining of the intestines and sucks out the blood for the nourishment it needs to live resulting in dog with bloody stools.

 Injury from a fight can cause internal bleeding.
 Possibly your dog got out of the yard and met up with another dog resulting in a fight.
-Your dog might have sustained internal injuries causing him to bleed resulting in blood in your dog’s stool or urine.
+Your dog might have sustained internal injuries causing him to bleed resulting in dog peeing and pooping blood.

-Prostate problems in older male dogs result in blood in dogs’ urine or stool.
+Prostate problems in older male dogs result in bloody stool in dogs.
 An enlarged prostate can be caused either by a prostate gland infection or prostate cancer.

-Additional causes for blood in dogs’ urine are:
+Additional causes of blood in dogs urine and stool:

 1. A blood disorder or a dog with a slow clotting type of blood similar to a hemophiliac but not as severe.